WonderingGodling/My-Mind-Space/src/site/notes/Uni/Microbiology.md

 - Biomass
 - Measuring cell products – C0

-"Are really showing presence or detecting organism by its growth" (????)

 ##### The viable count
 Allows the approximate quantity of living organisms measured from a sample Examples for Bacteria and yeasts: